How to write a cover letter with no experience, a first job cover letter, or an entry-level cover letter that makes the best impression.

 The first one works because it lists accomplishments.

-Expert Hint: Don’t forget to write a cover letter with your resume for college graduates.
+Expert Hint: Don’t forget to write a recent graduate cover letter with your resume.
 To wow recruiters, describe your passion for the company, and why you want to help.

 How to write a recent graduate resume: